Banner image

 Group size – 16 maximum, 1 minimum, with a 1:6 guide to group member ratio.

-Transfers – Transfers from/to Punta Arenas or Puerto Natales to/from EcoCamp Patagonia are private, small group transfers.
+Transfers – Transfers from/to Punta Arenas or Puerto Natales to/from EcoCamp Patagonia are on a shared basis.

 Low and shoulder season – During this time some excursions are subject to the weather conditions and may be cancelled or modified for safety reasons.
 For example, the navigation on Lake Grey, the excursion to the French Valley and the Tower base trek.
 In this case, the original itinerary would be modified accordingly or you would be offered a good alternative excursion within the park.